 “When we started this project it’s not like we didn’t want a bass player, we just got together to jam,” Terrell said.
 “It had its own chemistry to it.
-You know the saying ‘if it ain’t broke, don’t fix it?’ if we did add a bass player, we would be just another three-piece band.”
+You know the saying ‘if it ain’t broke, don’t fix it?’
+If we did add a bass player, we would be just another three-piece band.”

 Surely, the chemistry between Cargal and Terrell really sets them apart.
 The friends hail from East Texas, a source of inspiration they both hone in on when they craft their garage grind.
-“We connect with east Texas more on a hometown roots level.
-There is more of a family feeling and a sense of pride but a sense of calmness, like, ‘I’m confident where I’m from,’” Terrell said.
-“But as far as moving and progressing we’re more tied in to Austin.”
+“We connect with East Texas more on a hometown roots level,” Terrell said.
+“There is more of a family feeling and a sense of pride but a sense of calmness, like, ‘I’m confident where I’m from.’
+But as far as moving and progressing we’re more tied in to Austin.”

 Indeed, Austin provides the daytime bartenders the perfect platform to sort out their twangy garage grooves.
 Both admit the city houses individuals who take advantage of the artistic means Austin has to offer because it’s an environment that truly nurtures its art and music scene.
 They obviously feel a part of this community.

 The guitarist is definitely right about that much.
-The band’s record Bikini is proof that NITF plays along the line of sheer fun and a ferver to express themselves as musicians.
+The band’s record “Bikini” is proof that NITF plays along the line of sheer fun and a ferver to express themselves as musicians.
 Then again, the dudes don’t want to take things too seriously.
 They are called “Not In The Face” for a reason.
 Terrell said their name is “memorable but people are also very inquisitive about it and want to find out what it means.”
 Seems like a great hook to me!
 “It can go in a lot of ways, depending on the filthiness of the viewer’s brain,” Terrell added.
 “It can be perceived as different things, it brings ambiguousness about it.”

-“It’s a much different approach than Bikini, which was a bunch of demos that never had any direction to walk into,” Terrell said.
-“We just kept tracking demos and cleaned them up to put them on the record.
-[Walk] is the first attempt to record something new and it will capture the tough vibe we have, definitely trying to experiment with as much as we know in the studio.”
+“It’s a much different approach than ‘Bikini,’ which was a bunch of demos that never had any direction to walk into,” Terrell said.
+“We just kept tracking demos and cleaned them up to put them on the record. ['Walk'] is the first attempt to record something new and it will capture the tough vibe we have, definitely trying to experiment with as much as we know in the studio.”

 But we’ll just have to wait until the fall to see just what the guys have in store.
 In the meantime, we can also keep in mind that we may, in the near future, hear Cargal on some backup vocals.
 “I was trying to force [singing] for a while but at this point I’m going to let it come naturally,” the drummer said.
 Perhaps letting things run their course naturally is the right way to go.
-The band mates have said themselves that NITF has developed very organically, truly believing that there is a lot a person can do with a two piece.
+The band mates have said themselves that NITF has developed very organically, truly believing that there is a lot they can do with a two-piece.